Apply through LSAC

 Prepare for the Law School Admission Test (LSAT)

-The LSAT measures a number of qualities that contribute to success in law school, including reading comprehension and analytical and logical reasoning.
+The LSAT measures a number of qualities that contribute to success in law school, including reading comprehension and analytical reasoning.
 It is also the strongest predictor that we have in the application for success on the bar exam.
 The exam also includes an unscored writing sample.
 It is a test of aptitude rather than knowledge, and it is taken under timed conditions, so preparation and familiarity are essential.

 LSAT and Other Resources